Early Childhood: Observation & Assessment

 At the end of each course chapter, you will be expected to complete an examination designed to assess your knowledge.
 Your final grade for this course will be determined by calculating an average score of all chapter exams.
 This score will be printed on your final certificate.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

 Early Childhood: Observation & Assessment has been developed by Darcie Donegan, MA/Ed., the instructor of record.
 Darcie received her BA at the University of Washington and her Master’s degree from Pacific Oaks College in Human Development, specializing in Early Childhood Education and Adult Education.
-She has worked with young children and their caregivers for over 25 years in a various capacities, including preschool teacher, center director, parent educator, trainer, and consultant.
+She has worked with young children and their caregivers for more than 30 years in various capacities, including as a preschool teacher, center director, parent educator, trainer, and consultant.
 Darcie has also been an international consultant through the Soros Foundation and taught in many different countries.
-She is currently adjunct faculty in ECE at Western Washington University and Whatcom Community College, where she also coordinates the Parent Education program.
-Areas of special interest include infants and toddlers, child development, observation and assessment, social-emotional development, child care, and program planning.
-Darcie is the mother of a teenage son and twin ten-year-old daughters.
+She is currently adjunct faculty in ECE at Whatcom Community College, a Washington State Department of Early Learning approved trainer, and is the author of the ten Parenting Preschoolers modules for Washington State’s Organization of Parent Education Programs (OPEP).
+Areas of special interest include infants and toddlers, child development, observation and assessment, social-emotional development, brain development, child care, and parenting.
+Darcie is the mother of three teenagers and has been married to a (nice) lawyer for 20 years.
 In addition to this course, Darcie is the author of another course in this Early Childhood series called Early Childhood: Typical & Atypical Development.
+Please contact Professor Donegan if you have course content or examination questions.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.